Saturday, October 12, 2024

 [Index #1] [Previous: Barbara Frale #30] [Next: To be advised]

-This is the fourth installment of "Gabriel Vial," part #31 of my Turin Shroud Encyclopedia.
+This is "Gabriel Vial," part #31 of my Turin Shroud Encyclopedia.
 For more information about this encyclopedia, see part #1.
 This post will help me write, Chapter 3, "A linen cloth" of my book in progress, "Shroud of Turin: Burial Sheet of Jesus!"
 See 06Jul17, 03Jun18, 04Apr22, 13Jul22, 8 Nov 22 & 20Jun24).

-Vial Gabriel Vial (1916-2005) was the Curator of the Ancient Textile
+Vial Gabriel Vial (1916-2005) was the Curator of the International Centre for the Study of Ancient Textiles (CIETA) at the Ancient Textile

 [Right (enlarge): Gabriel Vial[KD10].